aleksifuna/alx-low_level_programming/0x0B-malloc_free/README.md

 How to use valgrind to check for memory leak?

 0-create_array.c: a function that creates an array of chars, and initializes it with a specific char.
+1-strdup.c: a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.